blewater/tlex/Readme.md

 * Create a **lean** Docker Image from the *Dockefile* in this repo.

-* To launch this simple http://github.com/nethatix/echopathws http listener that echoes back the requested url path i.e., localhost:8770/1/2/3/ -> /1/2/3/.
+* To launch this simple http://github.com/nethatix/echopathws http listener that echoes back the requested url path i.e., localhost:8770/1/2/3/ -> 1/2/3/.

 * Supporting a scalable number of live containers creation.

-* Supporting live-ness both as an app and through few unit tests.
+* Supporting liveness both as an app and through few unit tests.

 * Consuming the Docker statistics streams for each live container.
 Optional persistence to an aggregated text file separate from the logs.